HP 264x Terminals

 This service document below is a compendium of all the cards, options and strappings and some installation and service procedures.
 At 565 pages, it can be daunting, terse and difficult to follow if you do not know the subject matter already, but there is a lot of info in it:

-The HP 264x have a particularly refined character generation , with a clever scheme of resolution doubling using a half-shift of the scan lines.
-This gives it much better character capability than most terminals of the time.
-It came with a lot of optional character sets.
+The HP 264x have a particularly refined character generation, with a clever scheme of resolution doubling using a half-shift of the scan lines.
+This gives it a much finer character display capability than most terminals of the time.
+The HP 264x also came with a lot of optional character sets, purchasable in the forms of optional character ROMs.

-The details of character generation and ROM character formats is described in this rare document that the Museum of Computing in the UK specially sanned for us:
+The details of character generation and ROM character formats is described in this rare document that the Museum of Computing in the UK specially scanned for us:

-This document allowed us to recreate the exact character maps images from the ROMs (see below), and also to reverse engineer the 9-bit ROM vs. 8-bit ROM mystery for the micro-vector sets.
+This document allowed us to recreate the exact character maps images from the ROMs, and also to reverse engineer the 9-bit ROM vs. 8-bit ROM mystery for the micro-vector sets.

 The Roman uppercase was the default set in the original HP 2640A.
 The lowercase could be added as an option, and became part of the base HP 2645A.
 Most terminals are equipped with this set.
 It was distributed on two ROMs, 1816-0612 (uppercase) and 1816-0612 (lowercase):